-Canon 1D X versus Fujifilm X-H1
+Canon 1D X vs Fujifilm X-H1

 The Canon EOS-1D X and the Fujifilm X-H1 are two digital cameras that were revealed to the public, respectively, in October 2011 and February 2018.
 The 1DX is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX) and an APS-C (X-H1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is considerably smaller (49 percent) than the Canon 1D X. Moreover, the X-H1 is substantially lighter (57 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.